talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 > \TalonOne\Client\Model\Import importLoyaltyPoints($loyaltyProgramId, $upFile)

-Import loyalty points via CSV file
+Import loyalty points

 Upload a CSV file containing the [loyalty](https://www.talon.one/pillar-pages/loyalty) points that should be created.
-The file should be sent as multipart data.  **Important**: Importing points does **not** overwrite existing points for any customer.
+The file should be sent as multipart data.  **Important**: For existing customer profiles, the imported points are _added_ to their active points.
+Learn more about [Loyalty programs](https://docs.talon.one/docs/product/loyalty-programs/overview).
 The CSV file can contain the following columns:  - `customerprofileid`: The integration ID of the customer profile that should receive the loyalty points. - `amount`: The amount of points to award to the customer profile. - `startdate`: The earliest date when the points can be redeemed.
 On this date and until the expiry date, the points are `active`. - `expirydate`: The latest date when the points can be redeemed.
 After this date, the points are `expired`. - `subledgerid` (optional): The ID of the subledger that should received the points. - `reason` (optional): A reason why these points were awarded.  **Important:** Do not leave empty columns in the file.
 You can use the timezone of your choice.
 It is converted to UTC internally by Talon.One.  **Example:**  ```text customerprofileid,amount,startdate,expirydate,subledgerid,reason URNGV8294NV,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement ```

 ### Example